gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 ![alt text](/Roadmap/images/CDC4.png?raw=true)

 Whenever a record is inserted, updated or deleted in the underlying table, a record with the respective table key is stored in a generated logging table.
 Based on this info the scheduled job selects the data record from the CDS view and pushes it into the ODQ.
+It uses the **"PUSH"** method.

 ```
 @AbapCatalog.sqlViewName: 'CSDSLSDOCITMDX1'